Dinocrocuta

-Dinocrocuta is an extinct genus of hyena-like feliform carnivores.
-It lived in Asia, and Africa, during the Miocene epoch.
+Dinocrocuta is an extinct genus of large carnivore, either considered a true hyena or a member of the closely related extinct family Percrocutidae.
+It lived in Eurasia and Africa during the late Miocene epoch, from 11.6 to 5.3 million years ago.
 It had very strong jaws that were able to crush bones.
+It considerably exceeded the size of living hyenas.